 - Presentations - .ppt, .pptx

-Central Methodist has network printers throughout campus.
-Typically the computer that you are using will automatically default to print to a nearby location.
-All students are assigned the default print quota of $50 at the beginning of every semester.
-Students may check their print quota by clicking on the Print Manager tree icon on the lower right-hand side of the taskbar.
+Central Methodist has network attached printers throughout campus.
+Typically the CMU-owned Windows PC that you are using will automatically default to print to a nearby location.
+All students are provided a print allotment of $50 at the beginning of every semester.
+(More funds can be added by the student in $5 increments if needed.
+Contact Helpdesk for details.)
+Students may check their print quota by clicking on the PaperCut icon (pictured below) and logging in with their Eagle account username/password or by clicking the PaperCut icon on the lower right-hand side of the Windows taskbar on CMU-owned on-campus PC’s.

 Residence Hall Lobby Printers: